GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 ### Other information about DEA Waterbodies

 :::{dropdown} How do I download the data?
 Individual waterbody time series can be downloaded within [National Map](https://nationalmap.gov.au/) and [DEA Maps](http://maps.dea.ga.gov.au/).
-Instructions on how to download individual time series can be found in the User Guide.
+Instructions on how to download individual time series can be found in the [User Guide](https://www.dea.ga.gov.au/products/dea-waterbodies/user-guide).

 The underlying polygon dataset containing the map of over 300,000 waterbodies across Australia can be downloaded from the [Access tab](./?tab=access).
 :::

 :::{dropdown} Can I load DEA Waterbodies into my GIS software?
-DEA Waterbodies has been provided as a web mapping service.
+DEA Waterbodies has been provided as a [web mapping service](https://geoserver.dea.ga.gov.au/geoserver/dea/wms) (WMS).
 You can consume this service by connecting to the service endpoint (see the metadata provided with the layer in [National Map](https://nationalmap.gov.au/) or [DEA Maps](http://maps.dea.ga.gov.au/) for details).
-Please note that for now, this service will only allow you to access the underlying waterbody map, not the individual time series associated with each waterbody.
+Data available through this service can be viewed on the data specification table.
 :::

 :::{dropdown} How was DEA Waterbodies produced?
-The code used to produce DEA Waterbodies has been uploaded to Geoscience Australia's [Github page](https://github.com/GeoscienceAustralia/dea-waterbodies).
-There is also a [peer reviewed journal article](https://doi.org/10.3390/rs13081437) that explains in detail the methods used to produce DEA Waterbodies.
+The code used to produce DEA Waterbodies polygons has been uploaded to a [Github repository](https://github.com/GeoscienceAustralia/dea-waterbodies).
+The code that is used to generate DEA Waterbodies time series is also [available](https://github.com/GeoscienceAustralia/dea-conflux).
+There is a [peer reviewed journal article](https://doi.org/10.3390/rs13081437) that explains in detail the methods used to produce DEA Waterbodies.
 :::

 :::{dropdown} How do I cite DEA Waterbodies?
+DEA Waterbodies is published by Geoscience  Australia under the  Creative Commons Attribution 4.0 International Licence.
+You can attribute the data and derivative works using the following two citations:

+Dataset citation:
+Dunn, B., Krause, C., Newey, V., Lymburner, L., Alger, M.J., Adams, C., Yuan, F., Ma, S., Barzinpour, A., Ayers, D., McKenna, C., Schenk, L. 2024.
+Digital Earth Australia Waterbodies v3.0.
+Geoscience Australia, Canberra. [https://dx.doi.org/10.26186/148920](https://dx.doi.org/10.26186/148920)

+Research paper citation:
-Krause, Claire E.; Newey, Vanessa; Alger, Matthew J.; Lymburner, Leo.
-2021.
-"Mapping and Monitoring the Multi-Decadal Dynamics of Australia's Open Waterbodies Using Landsat" Remote Sens.
-13, no. 8: 1437. [https://doi.org/10.3390/rs13081437](https://doi.org/10.3390/rs13081437)
+Krause, C.E., Newey, V., Alger, M.J. and Lymburner, L., (2021).
+Mapping and monitoring the multi-decadal dynamics of Australia’s open waterbodies using Landsat.
+Remote Sensing, 13(8), p.1437. [https://doi.org/10.3390/rs13081437](https://doi.org/10.3390/rs13081437)
 :::

 :::{dropdown} Who did you collaborate with to produce DEA Waterbodies?
-DEA Waterbodies was the result of a collaboration between Geoscience Australia, the NSW Department of Planning, Industry and Environment, and the Murray Darling Basin Authority to determine the potential of satellite imagery to provide useful insights about water in the landscape.
+DEA Waterbodies version 1 was the result of a collaboration between Geoscience Australia, the NSW Department of Planning, Industry and Environment, and the Murray Darling Basin Authority to determine the potential of satellite imagery to provide useful insights about water in the landscape.

+The update from version 2 to version 3.0 of the DEA Waterbodies product and service was created through a collaboration between Geoscience Australia, the National Aerial Firefighting Centre, Natural Hazards Research Australia, and FrontierSI to make the product more useful in hazard applications.
 :::

 :::{dropdown} How do I get more information or provide feedback on DEA Waterbodies?